Master's Programme in Advanced Energy Solutions - Sustainable Energy in Buildings and Built Environment

 Common courses give the student a basic understanding of the field.
 Specialisation is built mainly through advanced studies, where students may choose courses from different topic groups.
 Topic groups within the Sustainable Energy in Buildings and Built Environment major are HVAC Technology, Building Engineering Services, and Building Technology and Energy.

-Elective studies (25 cr) are chosen entirely by the student.
-The master’s thesis (30 cr) concludes the degree.
+Elective studies (25 credits) are chosen entirely by the student.
+The master’s thesis (30 credits) concludes the degree.

 Graduates of the programme are capable of acting as an expert of in at least one of the following areas: HVAC technology, building services engineering, building technology and energy.